 The amount of your pre-settlement funding will depend on a variety of factors.
 Our underwriters will go over the evidence associated with your lawsuit, investigate your total damages, and calculate your expected compensation amount.

 Typically, the law prohibits us from providing more than 20% of the total estimated value of your lawsuit.
-So, for example, if you are likely to receive $1,000,000 in damages, most reputable companies will be able to advance you up to $200,000.
+So, for example, if you are likely to receive $1,000,000 in damages, most reputable lawsuit loan companies will be able to advance you up to $200,000.

 Legal Funding Interest Rates